-The units in year 1 will define computer games, their history and the subjective nature of play.
+The units in the first year will define computer games, their history and the subjective nature of play.
 You will be introduced to practical game design theories and how it effects the design of game hooks and features.

 In your third year you will build on existing 3D knowledge by introducing rigging, and the preparation and creation of animation and the use within a games engine.